- City Science

-Kent Larson directs the City Science Initiative and the Changing Places group at the MIT Media Lab.
+Kent Larson directs the City Science (formerly Changing Places) group at the MIT Media Lab.
 His research focuses on developing urban interventions that enable more entrepreneurial, livable, high-performance districts in cities.
 To that end, his projects include advanced simulation and augmented reality for urban design, transformable micro-housing for millennials, mobility-on-demand systems that create alternatives to private automobiles, and Urban Living Lab deployments in Hamburg, Andorra, Taipei, and Boston.

 Larson and researchers from his group received the “10-Year Impact Award” from UbiComp 2014.
 This is a “test of time” award for work that, with the benefit of hindsight, has had the greatest impact over the previous decade.